opencast/opencast/docs/guides/admin/docs/upgrade.md

   now specified as a string in the TOML file and not as a separate file (usually `acl.xml`) anymore.
 Finally, the variables passed into the Mustache ACL template have changed.
 For more information, see [this document](https://github.com/elan-ev/opencast-studio/blob/2020-09-14/CONFIGURATION.md).
+- The configuration keys `source-tags` and `source-flavors` of the _publish-configure_ workflow operation were renamed to `download-source-tags` and `download-source-flavors` respectively.
+If you use custom workflows, you may need to adjust them accordingly.

 Install and configure a standalone Elasticsearch node